South emerges as flashpoint of brewing redistricting battle

 “You’ve got all these countervailing things,” said Steve Schale, a Florida-based Democratic strategist.
 “Democrats doing better in suburban areas, states getting more diverse, coupled with Republicans being in control of all the levers of government.”

 Control in the South has a history of leading to rigging the democratic process — from voting rules to district maps — to disempower Black voters.
-In Georgia, the state’s GOP-controlled legislature is responding to Democrats’ recent surge and former President Donald Trump’s false claim of voter fraud with a raft of proposals that would make it harder to vote — including one to end Sunday early voting, popular among Black churchgoers.
+In Georgia, the state’s GOP-controlled legislature is responding to Democrats’ recent surge and former President Donald Trump’s false claim of mass voter fraud with a raft of proposals that would make it harder to vote — including one to end Sunday early voting, popular among Black churchgoers.

 Such restrictions wouldn’t have been possible eight years ago, when the Justice Department was required to approve any changes ahead of time in states with a history of voting rights violations.
 But, in 2013, the conservative majority on the Supreme Court struck down federal requirements that Georgia and eight other states “preclear” voting and redistricting changes.
-It ruled the federal formula based on the states’ previous violations was outdated.
+It ruled that the federal formula based on the states’ previous violations was outdated.

 Several states — including Texas and North and South Carolina — quickly responded with new voter identification laws.
-Some civil rights advocates fear the party will take advantage of the lack of oversight in redistricting as well.
+Some civil rights advocates fear Republicans will take advantage of the lack of oversight in redistricting as well.

-“If they’re using what was obviously a lie about voter fraud in 2020 to pass new restrictions on voting in Georgia and Texas, then I think the same will apply when the Census data comes out” to kick off the redistricting process, Ross said.
+“If they’re using what was obviously a lie about voter fraud in 2020 to pass new restrictions on voting in Georgia and Texas, then I think the same will apply when the census data comes out” to kick off the redistricting process, Ross said.

 Redistricting on the basis of race remains illegal under the Voting Rights Act.
 But proving a violation can take years in court, allowing multiple elections to go forward with maps that may later be found illegal.
 For example, in North Carolina — the Republican legislature alone has redistricting power, without input from the state’s Democratic governor — the legislature drew maps in 2010 that were eventually found to be racially gerrymandered.
 But those maps remained in place for two House elections before being redrawn to cost the GOP two seats.